JayXTQ/dembed/README.md

 ## Contributing

 If you would like to contribute to this project, please feel free to open a pull request.
 I will review it as soon as possible, this can be for bug fixes or for adding providers, or even making documentation!

+## Support

+Please join my Discord to get help, you can also suggest sites to add! https://discord.gg/SySBmAQGmR